cloudflare/cloudflare-docs/content/api-shield/products/mtls/configure.md

 ### Expression Builder

-To review your mTLS rule in the Firewall Rules Expression Builder, click the **wrench icon** associated with your rule.
+To review your mTLS rule in the firewall rules Expression Builder, click the **wrench icon** associated with your rule.

 In the **Expression Preview**, your mTLS rule includes a [compound expression](/ruleset-engine/rules-language/expressions/#compound-expressions) formed from two [simple expressions](/ruleset-engine/rules-language/expressions/#simple-expressions) joined by the `and` operator.